Olsen and Johnson: Philanthropy

+Final years

-In the late 1950s illness forced Johnson to retire from the hectic show-business lifestyle, while Olsen continued to work as a solo performer.
-When Milton Berle was hosting NBC's Jackpot Bowling, Ole Olsen was on hand to play straight to Berle's antics.
+In the late 1950s illness forced Chic Johnson to retire from the hectic show-business lifestyle, while Ole Olsen continued to work as a solo performer.
+When Milton Berle was hosting NBC's Jackpot Bowling, Olsen was on hand to play straight to Berle's antics.
 This was actually a surprise for Olsen, as his live comic routine was interrupted by Ralph Edwards and a This Is Your Life tribute.
 The flabbergasted Olsen greeted family and friends, with frequent breaks for time-honored O & J sight gags.
 The final guest was Chic Johnson, who ran on-camera in his familiar stage costume and joyfully reunited with his old friend and partner.

 Johnson died in 1962; Olsen, less than a year later.
 The two partners had always been close and their final resting places (in Las Vegas) are adjacent.